antiflasher/apcach/README.md

   - Absolute: `Number` 0...360
   - Relative: `h => h + DELTA`.
 The resulting value will be auto-clipped by range 0...360

-### apcach color convertation to CSS
+### apcach color conversion to CSS

-Once the color is composed, convert it into one of the CSS formats and use as usial
+Once the color is composed, convert it into one of the CSS formats and use it as usual:

 ```js
 import { apcach, apcachToCss } from "apcach";